rundel/repro-compute-jsm19/README.md

 - Using make to automate and scale
   - Introduce make
   - Review make syntax
-  - Introduce hands on exercise - adapt
+  - Introduce hands on exerciseß

-### make in action + Q&A (16:00 - 17:00)

-- Finish up hands-on exercise + Live demo
-- Local installation
-- Q&A

 ## Computing requirements

 - R - 3.5.0
 - [RStudio](https://www.rstudio.com/products/rstudio/download/preview/) - 1.2.707 or higher
 - git
-  - OSX - install Git for Mac by downloading and running the installer or install homebrew and use it to install git via brew install git.
+  - OSX - install Git for Mac by downloading and running the xcode installer or install homebrew and use it to install git via `brew install git`.
   - Unix / Linux - you should be able to install git via your prefered package manager (e.g. apt, dnf, yum).
   - Windows - install [Git for Windows](https://gitforwindows.org/).
 This will provide you with git, the bash shell, and ssh in windows.
 - System libraries and packages (including development headers):